-By the end of this semester, students should be able to:
+By the end of the course, students should be able to:

-- understand the etymology of a number of English words derived from Latin;
+- understand the etymology of a number of English words derived from Latin.

-- recognise some allusions to ancient Roman culture which are reflected in modern English vocabulary and expressions;
+- recognise some allusions to ancient Roman culture which are reflected in modern English vocabulary and expressions.

 - appreciate the legacy of Latin and the Roman world.